sst/guide/_chapters/create-an-iam-user.md

 Search for **AdministratorAccess** and select the policy, then select **Next: Review**.

-We can provide a more finely grained policy but this will do for now.
+We can provide a more fine-grained policy here and we cover this later in the [Customize the Serverless IAM Policy]({% link _chapters/customize-the-serverless-iam-policy.md %}) chapter.
+But for now, let's continue with this.

 ![Added Admin Policy Screenshot](/assets/iam-user/added-admin-policy.png)